 Without AF funding, there will be more degradation of soil in farmlands due to saltwater intrusion, thus having less arable land that can be utilized for crop production and causing increased food insecurity.
 Continued clearance of mangroves will cause further degradation of marine resources, loss of ecological balance and loss of ability to sequester Carbon.
 Furthermore, there will be no buffer zone created by mangroves, thus allowing beach erosion to occur at a faster rate than normal.
 Therefore, without AF funding to support the restoration of mangroves, woodlots for fuelwood and construction of dikes to prevent saltwater inundation, communities will continue to suffer from the effects of climate change given the fact that RGZ has a significantly high adaptation deficit.
-Furthermore, without the construction of protection seawall means beach erosion will continue which will result in the loss of sand to the sea, which is currently removed by some unauthorized persons, thus disturbing the ecology of the area.
+Furthermore, without the construction of protection seawall means beach erosion will continue which will result in the loss of valuable land in the Urban district.
+The beach erodes because supply of sand to the beach cannot keep up with the loss of sand to the sea, which is currently removed by some unauthorized persons, thus disturbing the ecology of the area.
 The area will also be prone to floods, which will result in loss of some settlements near the beach.
 As depicted in Figure 4, if no action is taken immediately, that means even a few existing trees that currently offer some level of protection will disappear.